 The John M. Kelly Library is an academic hub on the St. Mike’s campus and features large humanities and social science collections, alongside a variety of study spaces for both individual and group work.
 The Kelly Library also offers a range of services for students and faculty including research and writing help, and our Personal Librarian, Syllabus, and Kelly InfoExpress services.

 Our collections support students in all disciplines but are especially strong in the areas of Catholic theology, European literature, the Middle Ages, and History.
 Other areas of note include Celtic languages, Book History, Media Studies, Irish History, philosophy, and Religious Studies.

-Kelly Library collections support undergraduate students in all disciplines but are especially strong in the areas of Catholic theology, European literature, the Middle Ages, and history.
-Other areas of note include Celtic languages, book history, media studies, Irish history, philosophy, and religious studies.
-In addition to our circulating collection, we also have a range of archival, manuscript, and rare books special collections documenting the works of such figures as philosopher Marshall McLuhan, novelist Sheila Watson, and writer G.K.
+In addition to our circulating collection, we also have a range of archival, manuscript, and rare books special collections including the works and personal archives of such figures as philosopher Marshall McLuhan, novelist Sheila Watson, and writer G.K.
 Chesterton, among others.

 The Kelly Library operates as part of the University of Toronto Libraries affording users access to all materials held by the university, including to its physical and electronic holdings.
 All our books and journals are listed in LibrarySearch, the UofT Libraries’ catalogue.

 The John M. Kelly Library firmly defends freedom of speech, thought, and enquiry, a commitment upheld by the Canadian Library Association (CLA) and the Canadian Association of Research Libraries (CARL).